Emoji123-s/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14.Converts from base 10 to base 16
 15.Writes a script that encodes and decodes text using the rot13 encryption.
 Assumes ASCII.
 16.Writes a script that prints every other line from the input, starting with the first line.
+17.Writes a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.